April 5, 2025

 What is a sole proprietorship?

-A sole proprietorship is the simplest and most common business structure run solely by one individual.
+A sole proprietorship is the simplest and most common business structure, run solely by one individual.
 There is no legal distinction between the business and the owner, meaning the owner is entitled to all profits but is also responsible for the business’s debts, losses, and liabilities.
+Business income is reported on the owner's personal tax return (Schedule C, Form 1040).

 The difference between LLCs and sole proprietorships